campd/itchpad/README.md

     ../addon-sdk/bin/cfx xpi # get an xpi and run it in another profile

-Once it is running, start Scratchpad from the web developer menu (it currently monkeypatches scratchpad to open itchpad).
-Or, you can open   `chrome://itchpad/content/itchpad.xul` in the browser window - this allows the content to be inspected better than the scratchpad window, however it doesn't associate the window with a current page.
+Once it the browser is running, you can open   `chrome://itchpad/content/itchpad.xul` in the main window - this allows the content to be inspected better than a popup window.

+To open in a new window, you can use:

+    window.open("chrome://itchpad/content/itchpad.xul","Itchpad","resizable,scrollbars,status");

 I also set the [logging level](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/console#Logging_Levels) for extensions so I can see console.logs - extensions.sdk.console.logLevel -> "all".